BobBowles/django-diary/README.rst

 I found a tutorial by ``LightBird``.
 Although the code was terrible and outdated, it gave me a model workflow to follow as I both developed a calendar app and learned Django, JavaScript, CSS, HTML5, and other necessary technologies.

 I eventually decided to subclass ``User`` to make a custom user class called ``Customer``.
 I did that to enable a tight relationship between customers as users and diary entries in the simplest possible way.
 Other options seemed to involve jumping through too many database join hoops.
-This may work against reusability of this app, but I think the tweaks I have put into the admin backend may mitigate this.
+This may work against reusability of this app, but I think the tweaks I have put into the admin backend (thanks to ``django-model-utils``) may mitigate this.
 In principle the admin backend in this app should be able to accommodate other custom users, but I may not have given enough attention to that possibility in my own code.
 It will be interesting to get feedback about that from devs, so keep me posted!

 Testing